Nova Scotia Wills Act Explained: Complete Guide

 Different factors may be considered when determining whether the marriage is voidable.

 Void and voidable marriages can be complicated to navigate.
-We encourage anyone with questions about whether this form of relief is right for their case to contact the lawyers at Lenehan Musgrave Law to discuss this, or complete the form below to book a consultation.
+We encourage anyone with questions about whether this form of relief is right for their case to contact the lawyers at LM Legal Solutions to discuss this, or complete the form below to book a consultation.

 Family Violence in Canada's Divorce Act